This website contains imagery which is only suitable for audiences 18+.

 • Jaw angle implants

-Jaw angle implants are used to alter the width and definition of the lower jaw, creating a more pronounced and angular jawline.
+Jaw angle implants are used to alter the width and definition of the lower jaw, resulting in a more pronounced and angular jawline.
 These implants are often made of biocompatible materials, such as silicone and are placed along the angle of the mandible through a small incision inside the mouth.

 • Custom jaw implants

 Custom jaw implants are designed specifically for each individual patient, taking into account their unique facial anatomy and aesthetic goals.
-These implants can address various issues, such as a weak chin, asymmetry, or lack of definition in the jawline.
-Custom jaw implants are made using 3-D computed tomography (CT) imaging and 3D printing technology, ensuring a precise fit and optimal results.
+These implants can address various concerns, such as a weak chin, asymmetry, or lack of definition in the jawline.
+Custom jaw implants are made using 3-D computed tomography (CT) imaging and 3D printing technology, to optimise the fit as well as the results.

-Orthognathic surgery is performed to correct significant jaw misalignment or malocclusion, often in conjunction with orthodontic treatment.
-This surgery can involve repositioning the upper jaw (maxilla), the lower jaw (mandible), or both, to improve the jaw’s function and appearance.
+Orthognathic surgery is performed to alleviate significant jaw misalignment or malocclusion, often in conjunction with orthodontic treatment.
+This surgery can involve repositioning the upper jaw (maxilla), the lower jaw (mandible), or both, to alter the jaw’s function and appearance.
 Orthognathic surgery is more invasive than other Jaw Augmentation procedures and may require a longer recovery time.

 Non-Surgical Procedures

-Dermal fillers are injectable substances used to add volume and shape to the jawline without surgery.
-This non-surgical approach can be used to enhance the chin, jaw angle, or jawline contour, providing a temporary improvement in facial aesthetics.
-The effects of dermal fillers can last between 6 to 18 months, depending on the type of filler used.
+Volumising Treatments are substances that are injected under the surface of the skin.
+They are used to add volume and shape to the jawline without surgery.
+This non-surgical approach can be used to alter the appearance of the chin, jaw angle, or jawline contour, providing a temporary change in facial aesthetics.
+The effects of Volumising treatments can last between 6 to 18 months, depending on the type used.

-Muscle relaxant injections can be used to slim the appearance of the jawline by relaxing the masseter muscles, which are responsible for jaw clenching and grinding.
-This non-surgical procedure can create a more refined and feminine jawline in patients with a square or overly muscular jaw.
+Wrinkle Treatments can be used to alter the appearance of the jawline by relaxing the masseter muscles, which are responsible for jaw clenching and grinding.
+This non-surgical procedure can result in a more refined jawline in patients with a square or overly muscular jaw.
 The effects of these injections can last between 3 to 6 months.

 • Fat grafting

 Fat grafting, also known as autologous fat transfer, involves harvesting fat from one area of the patient’s body, processing it, and then injecting it into the jawline to add volume and definition.
-This procedure offers a more natural and long-lasting alternative to dermal fillers, with results that can last several years.
+This procedure offers a more subtle and long-lasting alternative to volumising treatments, with results that can last several years.

 Comparison of Surgical and Non-Surgical Procedures

 Surgical Jaw Augmentation procedures generally provide more permanent and significant results compared to non-surgical procedures.
 However, surgery carries inherent risks, such as infection, anaesthesia complications, and scarring.
-Non-surgical procedures typically have fewer risks and a shorter recovery time, but the results are less dramatic and often temporary.
+Non-surgical procedures typically have fewer risks and less extensive recovery, but the results are not as obvious or long-lasting.

 Recovery time